New TEDx talk: Courage can be almost as contagious as fear

 New book: 101 historiska hjältar

 Ola Larsmo and I have written 101 portraits of heroic individuals — 101 historiska hjältar.
 Details at Historiska media, including sample chapters here and here and here.
-The book is available from Bokus and other sellers.
+The book is available in hardcover and now also in softcover from bookstores and these web shops.

 Here is UNT’s book review.
 Aftonbladet (Oct.
 19) wrote: “En inspirerande bok med en gemensam nämnare: Alla dessa hjältemodiga människor har en förmåga till inlevelse, vilket präglar deras livshållning.”